Zarathustra

 However,

-information, which while they are not from Iranian sources of Zarathushtra's
+of information, which while they are not from Iranian sources of

-These kindred people are the Indo-Aryans, who migrated from the steppes
+are the Indo-Aryans, who migrated from the steppes of Central Asia

-of Central Asia to the plains of India, and who followed the Vedic religion.
+to the plains of India, and who followed the Vedic religion.
+Fortunately,

-Fortunately, their literature was better preserved because it was not
+their literature was better preserved because it was not subject

 Around

-peoples, started migrating southwards from the steppes of Central Asia.
+of peoples, started migrating southwards from the steppes of Central

-By 2000 BC, the Indo-Iranians themselves had separated into two branches,
+Asia.
+By 2000 BC, the Indo-Iranians themselves had separated into

-the Indo-Aryans who migrated South-eastwards and settled in the Northwest
+two branches, the Indo-Aryans who migrated South-eastwards and settled

-of India; and the Iranians who migrated South-westwards and settled
+in the Northwest of India; and the Iranians who migrated South-westwards

-the two groups of people shared a common culture, language and religion.
+their separation the two groups of people shared a common culture,

 These

-they continued in waves, over decades and centuries.
-Even after the
+Rather they continued in waves, over decades and centuries.
+Even

-separation into the two societies, the Iranians and the Indo-Aryans,
+after the separation into the two societies, the Iranians and the

-in many parts of Central Asia the two peoples lived together speaking
+Indo-Aryans, in many parts of Central Asia the two peoples lived

-slightly different languages and following different religious practices.
+together speaking slightly different languages and following different

 Indo-Iranians: